-- Davington Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - Davington Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Davington Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - Davington Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Chilton Saint, Headteacher, and Robert Hewis, a governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.